davehamptonusa/expound/README.md

 <A NAME="addCoercion" />
 ### addCoercion(TYPE, FROM, FUNCTION)

 Used to add coercions to types.
-All Coercions are added to types and are called if the property constructor has `coerce: true` set.
+All Coercions are added to types and are called if the property constructor has `coerce: true` set AND the initial type constraint fails.
 They can, however, be added to an object, via its meta-handle, or to expound directly.

-The value is first test against the FROM value, which is a named type or sub-type, and if it matches the Function is run to coerce it to the correct type.
+If the inital type constraint fails, the value is first tested against the FROM value, which is a named type or sub-type.
+If it matches the FUNCTION argument is run to coerce it to the correct type.
 That return value is then type checked against the property's type constraint.

 You can call `addCoercion()` multiple times on the same type to add coercions from different FROM types.

+Coercions run only at the first level, so you can't coerce a subtype to another type that needs to be coerced.
+That would be just lazy.

 __ARGUMENTS__